timpohlmann/AssignmentsCISC187-w2-restofclass/week4/Activity4b_AdaptiveSorting.md

 ```
 ### Part B:
 # Tasks: Using the same threshold defined in Part A:The user will input 50 integers.
-Without actually sorting the array, your program must analyze the order of elements.The program should classify the input as:Average CaseWorst Case.
+Without actually sorting the array, your program must analyze the order of elements.The program should classify the input as:Average Case or Worst Case.
 The program must then display the classification result.
 **Response**: Following the logic from part A, an array with 625 or more inversions will be worst case, and anything less than 625 will be average case.
 ```C++
 #include <iostream>